raspberrypilearning/c3-wolfram-face-swap/en/step_2.md

 --- task ---

-Right click on the image and save it to your desktop.
-Drag the image from your desktop into your notebook.
-If you are using a desktop version of Wolfram, you can drag and drop the image straight into your notebook.
+Drag and drop the image straight into your notebook.

 Assign it the variable name `i`.
 Use a `;` after the line of code to supress the output, so that you don't get a print out of the image every time you run the code.